ImageMagick/Usage-Markdown/anim_basics/index.md

 In other words this show exactly what the GIF "`-dispose`" method setting actually does to the frame, allowing you figure out exactly what is going wrong with your animation.

-For example here is how each of our three [Dispose Method Example Animations](#dispose) look like after the individual frame dispose method was applied.
+For example, here is how each of our three [Dispose Method Example Animations](#dispose) look like after the individual frame dispose method was applied.
 Remember each of these animations consist of a 'canvas image' that was set with a '`None`' "`-dispose`" setting, then followed by four smaller images overlaid then disposed of by the various GIF dispose methods.
 '`None`' dispose animation...